ghc-proposals/ghc-proposals/proposals/0372-ghc-extensions.rst

 .. ticket-url::
 .. implemented::
 .. highlight:: haskell
-.. header:: This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/372>`_.
+.. header:: This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/372>`_ and `amended by this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/632>`_.
 .. contents::

 This proposal sets up a process to introduce new language versions ``GHC20XX``,